ternaus/ternaus.github.io/_posts/2019-03-16-interview-to-hackernoon.markdown

 The motivation behind doing this is that you might see some patterns and hopefully, you’d be able to learn from the amazing people that I have had the chance to learn from.

-Sanyam Bhutani:​ Hello Grandmaster, Thank you for taking the time to do this.
+**Sanyam Bhutani**: Hello Grandmaster, Thank you for taking the time to do this.

-Vladimir I. Iglovikov: Thank you for your questions.
+**Vladimir I. Iglovikov**: Thank you for your questions.
 It is a pleasure.
 I will try to be as detailed as possible even if fewer readers are able to survive until the end. :)

 If I had read a similar text four years ago at the beginning of my Data Science career, I believe my life would have been a bit easier.
 So it will be well worth all the writing if it will help even just one person.